Visual Servoing Platform version 3.6.1 under development (2024-11-21)

 Install prerequisites

-Prior to build and install ViSP from source, you may install GNU g++ compiler, CMake, git and subversion.
+Prior to build and install ViSP from source, you may install GNU g++ compiler, CMake and git.
 This can be achieved running:

-$ sudo apt-get install build-essential cmake-curses-gui git subversion wget
+$ sudo apt-get install build-essential cmake-curses-gui git wget

 Create a workspace